We accept both transparencies and digital images.

 Please be sure that all of the images submitted are well-lit and in sharp focus.
 This may seem obvious, but we receive plenty of iffy submissions.
 Be honest with yourself.
 Show your work to some straight-shooting friends and compare your images with those that you see published.

 We can make color corrections to otherwise good photographs.
 Please communicate color concerns when submitting an image.
+DO NOT OVER SHARPEN, OVER PROCESS OR OVER SATURATE YOUR IMAGES.

 We base our image choices on: